theimowski/master-thesis/docs/section-research.md

 Authentication was however required, when the user wanted to checkout with his albums in cart.
 If user was authenticated, session consisted of the user's name as well as role.
 The first proved helpful for displaying a greeting at the very top of the page, and the second was used for authorization.
+From the database point of view both anonymous cart identifier and user's name were used for "cartId" database table row.

 In order to model possible session states, following types were declared: